nischaybikramthapa/Physical-Activity-Recognition/README.md

-# Physical Acitivity Recognition Using Single Chest Mounted Accelerometer
+# Acitivity Recognition Using Single Chest Mounted Accelerometer

 Physical activity recognition is a comprehensive study that intends to identify a person's actions based on sensor data.
-In this project, activity recognition is expressed as a classification task where two traditional machine learning algorithms are analysed based on their precision and accuracy.
-Extra features are also created to examine the impact on the model’s performance.
-As a result, K Nearest Neighbour is found to perform consistently well in identifying distinct activities.
+In this project, activity recognition is expressed as a multi class classification problem where the task is to predict seven different activities.
+We evaluated model's performance based on macro average f1-score and found that 5 neighbour classifers performs well in identifying those activities.

-#### Files
-Notebook.ipynb is the main project file that is divided into 3 sections:

-- Data Preparation contains codes used for data preparation task.

-- Data Exploration contains all codes used to explore data resulting in different visualisations.

-- Data Modeling contains all codes used for data modeling (classification task) and results.

 #### Data File